yudhishthirbhunwal/string_calculator/README.md

 - Refactor only when tests are green
 - Keep track of edge cases
 - Write readable, maintainable tests
+- Apply SOLID principles for better code organization
+- Separate concerns for improved maintainability
+- Use modular design for better code structure

 ## Getting Started